-Nicknamed "White Feather".
-He spent most of his career with Juventus.
+Nicknamed "White Feather" and "Bobby Gol", Roberto Bettega spent most of his career with his hometown team Juventus.
 He won 7 Serie A titles there.
 He went to 1978 World Cup Finals in Argentina, and was voted into the Team of the tournament.
 He missed the 1982 World Cup Finals in Spain because of an injury.
 Thus, he missed out the chance to become a World Cup winner.

 ST: Giuseppe Meazza (Liguria)

 Meazza is one of Italy's greatest players.
 He had 53 caps, scorimg 33 times.
 He led Italy winning two World Cups in 1934 and 1938.
 He was probably the best player in the 1930's.
 He was the best player at the 1934 World Cup Finals.
 He played mainly for Inter Milan in the 1930s, scoring 242 goals in 365 games for the club.
 He also played for AC Milan, Juventus, Varese, and Atalanta.

 ST: Filippo Inzaghi (Emilia-Romagna)

 He is one of the most prolific goalscorers of all time, fifth in Italy, with 313 goals scored in official matches.
 He is currently the fourth-highest goal scorer in European club competitions with 70 goals.
-With AC Milan, he won two UEFA Champions League titles (2003, 2007). he made his national team debut in 1997.
-He went to all major tournaments from 1998 to 2006.
+With AC Milan, he won two Champions League titles (2003, 2007).
+With the national team, he went to all major tournaments from 1998 to 2006.
 He won the World Cup in 2006, but only played in one match.

 ST: Christian Vieri (Emilia-Romagna)

 Christian Vieri was born in Italy, but grew up in Australia.
 He played for 12 clubs in his career.
 He played in Italy, Spain and France.
 He was the Serie A Footballer of the Year in 1999.
 He became the most expensive player in the world when Inter Milan signed him for Lazio.
 For the national team, he made his debut in 1997 and played in his last game in 2006.
 He won the Silver in France 1998.
 He missed out on the 2006 World Cup team, where Italy won the World Cup.